 Podiatric Medicine is the highly specialized branch of medicine dedicated to the diagnosis, treatment and prevention of disease and disorders affecting the foot, ankle and lower extremities.
 Podiatric doctors have completely independent and unlimited surgical, pharmaceutical and medical authority when acting within their scope of practice as described by each individual state.
 Today, podiatric doctors are providing specialized foot care to more patients than ever before.

 The radiographer, or radiologic technologist, performs examinations that assist the radiologist-physician in diagnosis.
 The medical professional relies on the radiographer's mature judgment, knowledge and skill for producing quality images and operation complex equipment safely and efficiently.
-The following are professional schools that students often attend following their education at CSC: University of Nebraska Medical Center, Creighton University, and Regional West Medical Center.
+The following are professional schools that students often attend following their education at CSC: University of Nebraska Medical Center and Regional West Medical Center.